achkatsaros/RepData_PeerAssessment1/PA1_template.md

 ```

 After imputing the missing values, the **mean** and **median** total number of steps per day are **10766.19** and **10766.19** respectively.
-The impact of imputing the missing values is that now the mean and the median coincide.
+The impact of imputing the missing values is that now the mean and the median coincide (they have the same value).

 ## Are there differences in activity patterns between weekdays and weekends?

 A new factor column called `day_type` is added to the data frame.
-Specifies whether the corresponding date is a `weekday` or a `weekend`.
+It specifies whether the corresponding date is a `weekday` or a `weekend`.
+Note here that Sunday is day number 0 and Saturday is day number 6, this is the condition used to categorize the days.

 ```r